Welcome to Our Blog Hiking Ontario's Bruce Trail

 Eugenia Falls BTC sign.

-There is no denying that there comes a point in every excursion when you begin to question the plan and theory – whether from exhaustion, or the realities being presented to you.
+There is no denying that there comes a point in every excursion when you begin to question the plan and theory – whether from exhaustion or the realities being presented to you.
 Questions immediately arise, like what makes a true hiker?
 Do you have to have personally walked and traversed the entire distance?
 What about side trails?
-Do you have to walk them in order to have walked the entire trail?
+Do you have to walk them in order to walk the entire trail?
 What about using shelters and hotels en route?
 Do you have to have cooked all of your own food or is visiting restaurants ok?
 Our own solace eventually came in, remembering the words of Pat from the Bruce Trail Main office, that “everyone walks their own trail”.
-This simple yet profound truth carried us through many a day’s consideration of whether to cut out part of the trail system, or to take a shortcut, or to give up all together.
+This simple yet profound truth carried us through many a day’s consideration of whether to cut out part of the trail system, take a shortcut or to give up altogether.
 In our opinion, it is not the physical demands but the mental challenges that are the hardest obstacles to overcome on any trail.

 Comments